bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 4. There is no return label yet for returned orders.

-**Console logging of shipment info:** In test mode we can check what are the informations are being exchange during fetching rates in checkout.
+**Console debugging :** In test mode we can check what are the informations are being exchange during fetching rates in checkout.
 In DHL:
 DHL is xml based API so two xml documents are provided in console log
 ![Screenshot%202021-07-08%20at%203.21.03%20PM](Screenshot%202021-07-08%20at%203.21.03%20PM.png "Screenshot%202021-07-08%20at%203.21.03%20PM")